 How does this affect Cryptowatch users?

 Cryptowatch will remain free and neutral.
 The only difference one should expect as a user is faster development perhaps and more reliable service.
-Customers with a Cryptowatch subscription will continue to receive this service like normal.
+Customers with a Cryptowatch subscription will continue to receive this service as normal.

 How does this affect Kraken users?